prsigma/CellProphet/README.md

     ``

 ## Training & Inference
 We created a shell script `run.sh` to run the training process.
 The script integrates all the datasets we use (mESC, mHSC-GM, mHSC-L, mHSC-E), allowing us to obtain results for all datasets in one run.
-You can use the following code to run TRIGON:
+You can use the following code to run CellProphet:
 ```
-conda activate TRIGON
+conda activate CellProphet
 bash run.sh
 ```